 Cashout goes hand in hand with live in play betting and streaming.

 If you are thinking of cashing out then use the live betting features to your advantage.
 Bookies provide running stats and graphics that can help you make objective decisions based on the probabilities.
-SkyBet’s tracker is fantastic for this.

 Streaming gives you the biggest advantage as it allows you to spot changes that could effect a result that are not reflected in normal statistics.

-For example, if you are betting on a football game and watching it live on TV or through streaming you can often see the moment when a game starts to change.
+For example, if you are betting on a football game and watching it live on TV or through streaming, you can often see the moment when a game starts to change.
 This is seen in the body language of the players and manager; how aggressive the play is or how attacking the football is.

 Bonuses, Free Bets and other Promotions